Project Coordinator - Informatics

 - Minimum one year of experience in project coordination or management.

-- Familiarity with public health informatic systems.
+- Professional experience in public health informatics systems.

 - Experience collecting and utilizing data.